 Respiratory Problems in Lovebirds

 Respiratory problems are common in small birds.
 When my lovebird, Lulu, was sick, I noticed the symptoms mentioned below in my lovebird, Lulu.
 There may be other symptoms as well.
-If you find these symptoms in your lovebird or any other unusual behavior, please take them to the vet immediately:
+If you notice these symptoms or any unusual behavior in your lovebird, please take them to the vet immediately:

 - Labored breathing (difficulty in breathing, accompanied by tail bobbing)